 - A feeling of heaviness in arms and legs

 - Lung issues

 Injecting heroin increases your risk of contracting a virus like HIV or hepatitis through sharing needles or other forms of fluid sharing.
 You can also end up taking heroin mixed with other substances that are harmful to your system.

 Heroin overdose is a real and serious danger.
 The opioid component of heroin is incredibly potent, and the risk of overdose increases when it is mixed with other drugs like alcohol, benzodiazepines, or even opioids such as fentanyl.
 If you spot the signs of heroin addiction in yourself or a loved one, do not wait to seek professional treatment and get help.

 Medication-assisted treatment (MAT) can be effective in helping individuals overcome an addiction to heroin.
 Many people avoid seeking treatment because they fear the effects of heroin withdrawal symptoms, which can include:

 Most people start experiencing withdrawal symptoms within 12 hours of their last dose of heroin.
 The length of time you remain in withdrawal depends on the severity of your addiction.
 MAT can alleviate many of the symptoms typical to go through heroin withdrawal.
 That often helps individuals complete a drug treatment program and can help them remain in recovery longer without relapsing.

 Recovery is a lifelong process that requires constant vigilance and maintenance.
 Successful completion of a rehab program is only the first part of the process.
 Colorado Medication Assisted Recovery gives clients the tools needed to overcome difficult situations that often come up in their lives.
-We teach clients how to apply various techniques to different situations that could potentially trigger a relapse.
+We teach clients to apply various techniques to situations that could potentially trigger a relapse.

 Additional therapies and services offered through Colorado Medication Assisted Recovery include: